Rosemary Laing

-Rosemary Laing (born 1959) is an Australian photographer.
-She originally trained as a painter before moving to the medium of photography.
-Laing has taught art at the University of New South Wales, College of Fine Arts.
-With over 100 exhibitions, Laing is widely known for her leading role in the concept-based photography field.
-Since her start in the photography field, Laing has explored conceptual photography, with most of her works being a part of a series in order to convey her concepts.
+Rosemary Laing (1959 – 2024) was an Australian photographer.

+Originally trained as a painter, Laing moved into the medium of photography for which she is most notable.
+Laing taught art at the University of New South Wales, College of Fine Arts.

+With over 100 exhibitions, Laing was widely known for her leading role in the conceptual photography field, with most of her works being a part of a series in order to convey her concepts.

 Life

 Originally trained as a painter, from 1976 to 1979 Laing completed a Diploma of Art Education at the Brisbane College of Advanced Education in Queensland.
 She then went on to get her Diploma of Art in 1982 from the University of Tasmania in Hobart.
 Eight years later, from 1990 to 1991, Laing gained a Post Graduate Diploma from the Sydney College of the Arts in Sydney.
 And then, from 1992 to 1996 she completed a Master of Fine Arts in Honours Class 1, from the College of Fine Arts, New South Wales.

 Laing originally used photography as reference material.
-She gained a job as an exhibition consultant in 1988, for the Australian Bicentennial Exhibition.
+She gained a job as an exhibition consultant in 1988 for the Australian Bicentennial Exhibition.
 This proved a step forward for Laing and her career.
 Editing work from some of the top photographers from around the country enabled her to see how they decided to represent the country.
-In 2000 Laing had her real breakthrough with the series Flight research.
+In 2000 Laing had a breakthrough with the series Flight research.

+On 24 May 2024, Tolarno Galleries announced that Laing had died at the age of 65.

 Work

 Some of Laing's most noteworthy series include Bulletproof glass and Groundspeed.

 Bulletproof glass is a series of images shot on location in the Blue Mountains, featuring women dressed in vintage wedding dresses with gunshot wounds to the chest whilst 'floating' in the sky.
-Some specific negative ideas that fed into this series include the unsuccessful Republican referendum in Australia, and the blatant refusal by the Government to apologise to the Aboriginal peoples of Australia.
+Some specific negative ideas that fed into this series include the unsuccessful republican referendum in Australia, and the refusal by the Howard Government to apologise to the Aboriginal peoples of Australia.

 The series Groundspeed is a mix between an installation piece and photography.
 Laing visited the eucalyptus forests in South Australia and laid down carpet on the forest floor.
 With assistance Laing was able to produce multiple landscape images of the scene.